Joe Aribo: Rangers players can learn so much from ‘Uncle’ Jermain Defoe

 Joe Aribo has paid tribute to the father figure of the Rangers dressing room – “Uncle” Jermain Defoe.

-The Ibrox veteran is poised to make his Bournemouth loan deal a permanent move in the coming days and former Charlton playmaker Aribo is delighted.
+The on-loan Bournemouth man has signed a pre-contract to join Rangers on a permanent basis this summer, and former Charlton playmaker Aribo is delighted.

 He and midfield partner Glen Kamara have made sure to soak up as much as they can from the former West Ham, Portsmouth and Spurs striker.